ncwoehler/unknown-currency/README.md

-This a test case to reproduce [UnknownCurrencyException(CurrencyCode=EUR)](https://github.com/JavaMoney/jsr354-ri/issues/158)
+This a test case to reproduce [UnknownCurrencyException(CurrencyCode=EUR) with Java 11](https://github.com/JavaMoney/jsr354-ri/issues/158)

 # How to reproduce